The Impact Of Adverse Childhood Experiences-đź’ś

 toxic stress affects brain growth and how the body handles future challenges.
 Abuse is one of the major risk factors for mental health problems like Post-Traumatic Stress Disorder (PTSD).

-Abuse also creates higher risks for chronic health conditions, risky sexual behaviors, and substance use disorders later in life.
-Support can help reverse some of the damage caused by childhood trauma, however, early intervention matters most to ensure a lasting recovery.
+chronic health conditions, risky sexual behaviors, and substance use disorders later in life.
+Early intervention is critical to ensure a lasting recovery.

 Neglect (Physical, Emotional)